Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Error.rst

 ErrorCode enumeration (overview)
 --------------------------------

-The table below summarizes each :c:enum:`ErrorCode` value, its category, and intended use.
+The table below summarizes each :c:enum:`error_code_t` value, its category, and intended use.
 Authoritative comments live in ``c_error.h``; this overview is for quick reference.

 .. list-table::